Products in Equivariant Homology: Introduction

-\begin{theorem} The product $\mu_{M_G}$ is associative up to multiplication by a unit.
+which we call the (primary) product for the diagram \eqref{square}. \begin{theorem}[Theorem \ref{def-of-primary}, Propositions \ref{primary-property}, \ref{primary-restriction}, and \ref{primary-extension}] The product $\mu_{M_G}$ is associative up to sign.
 It enjoys the following forms of naturality: with respect to maps of diagrams with the same base $M_G$, with respect to closed subgroup inclusions, and with respect to group extensions.
 Dually, there exists a homomorphism in cohomology of the form $h^{m}(P)\to h^{m-dim(G)+dim(M)}(X\times Y)$. \end{theorem}